mpatti/seek-app/README.md

 # Seek App

 A Bible app that helps users find truth through scripture.
+Search any topic or verse, explore passages with AI-powered insights, and chat about what you're learning.

+## Features

+- **Search** — Search for any Bible verse, topic, or concept
+- **Explore** — Read passages with beautiful formatting
+- **Chat** — Ask questions and get insights that point to Jesus

 ## Deployment to Vercel